 The activities of the College, together with the factors likely to affect its future development and performance, are set out in the Members Report.
 The financial position of the College, its cash flow and liquidity are presented in the Financial Statements and accompanying Notes.
-The College has a strong cash position, with more than 4 month's cash in hand at the year end and it currently has no borrowings.
-It is forecasting to generate a positive EBITDA in 2021/22 and maintain an ESFA financial health rate of 'Good'.
+The College had a cash balance of £3,764k (2021:£4,009k), Net Current Assets of £1,935k (2021:£2,187k), and Total Net Assets of £18,035k (2021:£6,082k) at the year end and it currently has no borrowings.
+Provision has been made for the clawback of £509k Adult Education Budget funding.
+The College is forecasting to generate a positive EBITDA - education specific in 2022/23 and maintain an ESFA financial health rate of 'Good'.